golanlevin/60-120/2025/lectures/creative_code/readme.md

 ![ruth_leavitt_1974.jpg](img/ruth_leavitt_1974.jpg)

 Below is [*Pixillation*](http://lillian.com/films/) (1970) by [Lillian F. Schwartz](https://en.wikipedia.org/wiki/Lillian_Schwartz) (1927-2024).
 Lillian F. Schwartz is one of the first people to create computer animation.
 At the time, the idea of using computers to make animation was considered radically wasteful.
-As a long-term resident artist at Bell Laboratories during the 70s and 80s, Schwartz developed a catalogue of visionary techniques for the use of computational form.
+As a long-term resident artist at Bell Laboratories during the 70s and 80s, Schwartz developed a catalogue of visionary techniques for the use of computational form. ([Watch first video on this page](http://lillian.com/films/).)

 ![lillian-schwartz-pixillation.gif](img/lillian-schwartz-pixillation.gif)